 Breakfast: Hit the breakfast buffet at Ludwig’s located inside Sonnenalp.
 They offer a great selection of fruits, cereals, breads, pastries, parfait, eggs, bacon, etc.

 Afternoon: Enjoy horseback riding at Vail Stables.
 I do not always recommend horseback riding.
 In fact, I almost never recommend this, but in Vail it is phenomenal.
 We did the Dark Timber trail and it was awesome.
 We rode for about 2 hours and saw all kinds of different areas of the mountain.
 It is $100 – $120 per person to do the Dark Timber trail, but it is well worth it.
 Unlike many places that offer dinky trail rides where you basically go in a circle, this trail ride has you all over the mountain.
 In the first 30 minutes, the horses climb over 1000 feet in elevation.
+Never been horseback riding?
+Do not let that stop you.
+Here are some things you should know before your first time riding a horse.

 What you need to know before horseback riding: